CatMMachado/rest-apis/Tutorial/Rest/ControllerBasedApi/index.md

 - #region Deprecation Notes provides information about deprecated endpoints or features.
 - #region Service Usage Limits includes logic and documentation for rate limiting.
 - #region API Versioning shows how versioning is configured and applied.

+In addition, within files such as Program.cs, regions are further distinguished by their purpose:

+- **Infrastructure code**: These regions contain the minimal setup and configuration required to make the example project functional.
+This code is included solely to support the demonstration of API documentation features and <u>should not be considered a template or best practice for building production projects</u>.
+- **API specification code**: These regions focus specifically on the configuration and integration of API documentation tools, such as Swashbuckle and Swagger UI.
+They demonstrate how to set up and expose API documentation in alignment with the guidelines.

+### Purpose of Installing Swagger UI

+Providing a visual and interactive representation of each API specification is an essential aspect.
+Swagger UI offers an interactive, browser-based interface for API documentation.
+Enabling Swagger UI in a project improves visibility, collaboration, and maintainability of APIs by:

+- Providing a clear overview of all available API endpoints, including parameters, request and response formats, and authentication requirements.
+- Allowing endpoints to be tested directly in the browser, streamlining development workflows and supporting faster debugging and onboarding.
+- Ensuring that documentation remains aligned with the implementation, as Swagger UI renders the OpenAPI specification directly from the codebase.
+- Centralizing API information in a single, accessible source, reducing ambiguity and improving communication across teams.

+Swagger UI transforms static API definitions into an interactive and easily navigable interface, improving both usability and long-term maintainability.

 ### The *ControllerBasedRestApi* repository